Special Concerns of LGBTQ+ Caregivers

 How Chosen Families Affect Caregiving

-As you may already know, many LGBT people form strong “families of choice” in addition to their families of origin as a way of coping with possible or actual rejection by parents, siblings, and other relatives for being open about their sexual orientation or gender identity.
-Even as attitudes have changed and LGBT people have become more visible and accepted, families of choice still provide invaluable networks of emotional and social support.
-Nearly two-thirds of LGBT older adults say they consider their friends to be chosen family.
+As you may already know, many LGBTQ+ people form strong “families of choice” in addition to their families of origin as a way of coping with possible or actual rejection by parents, siblings, and other relatives for being open about their sexual orientation or gender identity.
+Even as attitudes have changed and LGBTQ+ people have become more visible and accepted, families of choice still provide invaluable networks of emotional and social support.
+Nearly two-thirds of LGBTQ+ older adults say they consider their friends to be chosen family.

 In January 2011, federal regulations took effect allowing patients at most hospitals in the country to decide who has visitation rights and who can make medical decisions on their behalf, regardless of sexual orientation, gender identity, or family makeup.
 President Obama issued a presidential memorandum on hospital visitation that called for “appropriate rulemaking … to ensure that hospitals that participate in Medicare or Medicaid respect the rights of patients to designate visitors.”
 The memorandum recommended that the U.S. Department of Health and Human Services provide detailed guidelines for hospital visitation that prohibit discrimination based on “race, color, national origin, religion, sex, sexual orientation, gender identity, or disability.”
 These protections are further reinforced in the Affordable Care Act.
 But as you will see in the news, instances occur where some hospital personnel remain confused or continue to deny health care proxies to same-sex couples.
 For more information on health care visitation rights and decision making, see resources available from the Human Rights Campaign.

-It is also important for LGBT seniors and their caregivers to complete basic legal documents establishing the right to make care decisions and to document treatment preferences for hospital and healthcare providers.
-(See the FCA fact sheet Legal Issues for LGBT Caregivers.)
+It is also important for LGBTQ+ seniors and their caregivers to complete basic legal documents establishing the right to make care decisions and to document treatment preferences for hospital and healthcare providers.
+(See the FCA fact sheet Legal Issues for LGBTQ+ Caregivers.)

 Dealing with Your Employer

-In California, workers who contribute to the State Disability Insurance (SDI) fund are entitled Paid Family Leave, up to six weeks of partial pay each year while taking time off from work to: bond with a newborn baby, adopted or foster child; and care for a seriously ill parent, child, spouse or registered domestic partner.
+In California, workers who contribute to the State Disability Insurance (SDI) fund are entitled Paid Family Leave for up to eight weeks in a 12-month period when employees need to take time off work to care for a seriously ill spouse, domestic partner, child, parent, parent-in-law, grandparent, grandchild or sibling or to bond with a new child.
 Workers may receive up to 55% of their weekly wages up to a maximum weekly benefit amount (determined by weekly wages in the base period).

 Some states may provide registered domestic partners and same-sex spouses with the right to receive unemployment benefits when they leave a job position to join their partner at a new location where commuting is impractical and a job transfer is not available.
 Although it will vary by state, in California, this benefit is not charged to the employerʼs account.